Agenda: 24-26 March 2026

 Network traffic analysis is a cornerstone of Lawful Interception, but challenges like encryption and diverse applications obscure insights.
 RCS tools, built on decades of expertise, uncover hidden patterns and integrate cross-technology data for a complete investigative view.
 The demo shows how this approach transforms investigations in today’s complex digital landscape.

-Presented by RCS13:15-14:00 Session A
+Presented by RCS11:30-12:15 Session D

-Presented by Sinovatio14:15-15:00 Session B
+Presented by Rayzone Group14:15-15:00 Session B

 Decoding the Digital World: Advanced Techniques in Internet and Voice Analysis